gyorilab/pybiopax/paper/paper.md

 is formally defined in the [BioPAX Language Specification](http://www.biopax.org/release/biopax-level3-documentation.pdf).
 BioPAX is serialized into the Web Ontology Language (OWL) format, typically as RDF/XML.
-Software support for parsing, serializing, and finding patterns in BioPAX models is implemented in the PaxTools Java package [@demir2013using].
-However, interacting with PaxTools is difficult from Python, and requires running a Java Virtual Machine via cross-language frameworks such as pyjnius [@pyjnius].
+Software support for parsing, serializing, and finding patterns in BioPAX models is implemented in the Paxtools Java package [@demir2013using].
+However, interacting with Paxtools is difficult from Python, and requires running a Java Virtual Machine via cross-language frameworks such as pyjnius [@pyjnius].
 Therefore, there is a need for native Python software support for BioPAX to facilitate integration with widely used systems biology tools